-Applicants are required to indicate within their personal statement if they wish for their interview to be conducted through the medium of Welsh.
+Applicants are required to indicate within their personal statement, and inform Admissions as soon as possible if they wish for their interview to be conducted through the medium of Welsh.

-The first will test spelling, punctuation, grammar and comprehension.
+1. The first test will focus on spelling, punctuation, grammar and comprehension.
 This test will be completed electronically on the day of interview but a printable, sample copy of the paper is available here.

 The task will assess the ability to:

-Applicants who wish to train for the Welsh medium sector should indicate this choice clearly on their applications.
-You will be placed in Welsh medium schools and some of the university provision is through the medium of Welsh.
+Applicants who apply to train for the Welsh medium sector will be placed in Welsh medium schools and some of the university provision is through the medium of Welsh.

 During the interview procedure you will be assessed on your ability in both English and Welsh.

-All applicants will complete the second literacy test as above (English and Welsh versions provided) and Welsh medium applicants can choose whether to critique this article in Welsh or English.
+All Welsh medium applicants will complete the second literacy test as above (English and Welsh versions provided) and will be asked to demonstrate their written Welsh and English in this test.

 English and Welsh versions of the question paper will be provided.
 Applicants can choose to answer in either language.